VOLTTRON/volttron/docs/source/specifications/tagging_service.rst

     and optional parameters:

+    2. **include_kind** - indicate if result should include the
+        kind/data type for tags returned.
+Defaults to False
+    3. **include_description** - indicate if result should include
+        available description for tags returned.
+Defaults to False
-    2. **skip** - number of tags to skip. this parameter along with count can be used for paginating results
+    4. **skip** - number of tags to skip. this parameter along with count can be used for paginating results
-    3. **count** - limit the total number of tags returned to given count
+    5. **count** - limit the total number of tags returned to given count
-    4. **order** - ASCENDING or DESCENDING.
+    6. **order** - ASCENDING or DESCENDING.
 By default, it will be sorted in ascending order

 3. Get the list of tags for a topic_name or topic_name_prefix